Brandon-7-Sharp/personal-library/README.md

 ## Future Development Goals
 I plan on adding several more features and display changes to improve the user experience.

-1) Fix title and author text to not go off of their book.
-2) Change the title and author text color depending on the color of the book.
-3) Create several bookshelves based on the number of books instead of one long bookshelf.
+1) Create several bookshelves based on the number of books instead of one long bookshelf.
-4) Add different pages to the website:
+2) Add different pages to the website:
     * Stats Page: Shows graphs on the types of books that the reader reads and their rating based on each genre.